List of My Happy Marriage characters: Tatsuishi family

-The kindhearted but cowardly second son of the Tatsuishi family who has been Miyo's sole friend and ally for many years.
+The kindhearted but somewhat cowardly second son of the Tatsuishi family who has been Miyo's sole friend and ally for many years.
 He is Kaya's fiancé and the future head of the Saimori family.
-After Miyo's kidnapping incident, Kouji trains in the old capital to improve his abilities.
+When Kouji learned his father's wicked plot in kidnapping Miyo, Kouji asked Kiyoka for help in rescuing Miyo.
+After the kidnapping incident, Kouji trains in the old capital to improve his abilities, yet kept his engagement to Kaya, despite her estranged relationship with him.